 |Advanced||Only for customers who are holders of the code.||Only a customer who is assigned to the code can redeem it.|

-Voucherify checks if all validation rules are met when a customer tries to redeem their code.
+Voucherify checks if all validation rules are met when customers try to redeem their code.

 Create your campaign

-Knowing the key steps and campaign configuration, you can now follow this step-by-step tutorial and create such a campaign in your dashboard.
+Knowing the key steps and campaign configuration, you can follow this step-by-step tutorial and create a campaign in your dashboard.

-When the coupon campaign is ready, create a landing page with a subscribe form.
+When the coupon campaign is ready, create a landing page with a subscription form.

 Create a landing page

-Before you create a landing page, make sure you're familiar with the landing pages basics – Creating landing pages.
+Before creating a landing page, ensure you're familiar with the basics of creating landing pages.

 Landing page settings